activeadmin/activeadmin/docs/8-custom-actions.md

       link_to('View on site', post_path(post)) if post.published?
     end

+Actions items also accept the :if option to conditionally display them:

+    action_item :only => :show, :if => proc{ current_admin_user.super_admin? } do
+      "Only display this to super admins on the show screen" end

 ### Page Titles

 The page title for the custom action will be the internationalized version of